-Lana Chavez received her Bachelor's degree in chemistry from Northern Arizona University where she worked in Michael Eastman's lab.
-She received her PhD at the University of California, Berkeley in physical chemistry while working in the NMR laboratory of Alex Pines.
+Lana received her Bachelor's degree in chemistry from Northern Arizona University where she worked in Michael Eastman's lab.
+She received her PhD from University of California, Berkeley, in physical chemistry while working in the laboratory of Alex Pines.
 She developed and performed Xenon-129 NMR spectroscopy and imaging experiments for the development of a biosensor and to study flow through porous media.
 She also developed numerical models for the biosensor system.
-Lana worked at Schlumberger-Doll Research as an intern where she developed a fast imaging technique.
-Lana taught chemistry at the School for Independent Learners (high school) and at Diablo Valley College.
-She joined ABQMR in January 2009.
+Lana worked at Schlumberger-Doll Research as an intern where she developed a fast imaging technique and taught chemistry at the School for Independent Learners and at Diablo Valley College until she joined ABQMR in January 2009.
 She left the company in 2015 to teach at CNM and to be more with her family.